 When thinking of aluminum, kitchen foil may come to mind.
 Shiny on one side, matte on the other.
 Aluminum foil is generally 1.8 – 2.5 microns thick.
-Leaf at 0.4 – 0.8 microns is fragile but equally capable of excessive reflection and matte finish.
-Using aluminum leaf, I find the shine overwhelming, the outcome unexpected, and a metal weird in its oxidization traits and absence of tarnish.
+Aluminum leaf at 0.4 – 0.8 microns is fragile but equally capable of excessive reflection and matte finish, frequently presenting an outcome unexpected and intriguing in its oxidization and reflective traits.

-The challenge in working with metal leaf is adjusting underlying surface qualities that affect reflected light.
-The super shine of aluminum leaf seems to magnify the challenge making the process both compelling and frustrating.
-A change in light or viewer location – the image morphs.
-Above piece combines two different viewpoints of the same image in natural daylight.
+The challenge in working with metal leaf is adjusting underlying surface qualities affecting reflected light.
+The process is both compelling and frustrating as changing light or viewer location can quickly morph the image into new patterns of reflection.

 The video frame is from a time lapse of a mercury blob’s interaction with aluminum.
-With the protective oxide layer of the aluminum plate removed where the mercury will be placed, the mercury is able to initiate a fragile amalgam formation of aluminum oxide that grows in height and width and collapse as it crawls across the plate.
+With the protective oxide layer of the aluminum plate removed, mercury is able to initiate a fragile amalgam formation of aluminum oxide.
+It grows in height and width and collapses as it crawls across the plate.

 Expansive use of aluminum foil presents a discordantly cold but softly reflective portrayal of shrouded ghost-like women.
-An unexpected and jarring contrast of light occurs against darkness within empty figures and harshness of the disturbing political context that speaks of women and religion.
+An unexpected and jarring contrast of light occurs.
+Aluminum highlights darkness within empty figures and harshness of the disturbing political context that speaks of women and religion.